DoctorWkt/SwiVM/journal.md

 had to make A 4x bigger to offset into the int array. *printf()* seems to work now.
 I had to replace *memcpy()* with a real function in `libc.h` as *printf()* calls *memcpy()*.

+## Mon 19 Aug 13:32:21 AEST 2019

+I started to think about the MMU last night.
+I looked at the `em.c` code and got confused :-) However, it looks like an *i386* MMU structure but with different flags in each PTE.
+I've written up some notes on how to implement an MMU based on what I can see in `em.c`.
+Now I've done a basic implementation based on the notes, but I havent' tested it yet.

+## Mon 19 Aug 17:37:54 AEST 2019

+I've taken the user mode CPU and wired it up to the MMU, and added some wait states to deal with the delay through the MMU.
+I've been able to run two
+instructions: ENT and LI, but now it's dying on SL which is a memory write operation.